 In the event of our selecting new suppliers or when engaging with other firms, for example, for business development or similar projects,we will have regard for their:

 Reputation and history;

 Quality of services provided to us where for example we are renewing existing or entering new or additional arrangements;

 Quality of services provided to other customers we are aware of;

 Legal and regulatory standards, such as any history of prosecution, enforcement action or similar;

 Financial stability and commercial record.

 Any contracts we enter in to will make clear all parties must comply with applicable laws and regulations.
 Key contracts will be reviewed by our Compliance & Risk function, and, if necessary, by external professionals.
-Our Operations function monitors on-going performance of our key suppliers.

 In terms of recruitment, we verify the identification and address history of all new candidates for employment.
 As part of this, we undertake background screening and a ‘standard’ Disclosure Barring Service (DBS) check.
 This screening activity can be repeated at intervals.
 We do not place particular reliance on the use of temporary agency staff.
 Where such staff are engaged, confirmation from the agency they have undertaken appropriate background checks on the candidate is sought.